 The timing of the K1 fiancée visa depends on the USCIS Service Center that processes the Visa petition and the country in which the foreign fiancée legally resides.
 If you will give us a call we will be glad to compute the current processing time for your K1 fiancée visa situation.

 Once your fiancée receives the K1 fiancée visa, he or she has a maximum of six months to use it to enter the U.S. When your fiancée enters the U.S. on the K1 fiancée visa, he or she has 90 days to either marry you or depart the U.S. There are no extensions of the 90 day requirement.
 If your fiancée does not marry you and does not depart the U.S. within 90 days of arrival, he or she will be subject to deportation.
 Your fiancée cannot enter the U.S. on a K1 fiancée visa, marry someone other than you and remain legally in the U.S. If this occurred, he or she would have to depart the U.S. and their American citizen spouse would then have to file for a spousal visa for the foreign spouse.

 After your fiancée enters the U.S. on a K1 fiancée visa and marries you within 90 days of arrival, he or she will be allowed to remain legally in the U.S. and will need to file for a Green Card.
-The Green Card process is referred to as Adjustment of Status.
-If my firm handled your K1 fiancée visa process, we will give you a greater than 50% discount on our legal fee for the Green Card application.
+If my firm handled your K1 fiancée visa process, we will give you a discount on our legal fee for the Green Card application.